 Know The Rules

-First, you need a photo pass (below) to photograph any band.
+First, you generally need a photo pass (below) to photograph almost any band.
 That could come in the form of just being on the list, or actually receiving a pass or wristband you must wear.
 You also need professional photography equipment, meaning a DSLR.
 Some photographers have a mirrorless as a second camera, but phone cameras are nixed, except for perhaps a quick shot or two for social media.
 The golden rule is “three songs, no flash.”

 That means you will be allowed to photograph the first three songs, either from the pit up front, or front of house (FOH) – which is actually near the soundboard in the back.
 Confusing, I know.
 At bigger shows, you are escorted in by the media contact and escorted out after – and may not be able to stay for the rest of the show.
 (Heck, at least it’s an early evening then, right?)